 Daphne Zohar is a board observer and senior advisor.
-A founder of PureTech, Ms. Zohar served as chief executive officer and a member of the board of directors since our formation and UK main market listing in 2015 until her departure on April 8, 2024, to become chief executive officer of PureTech founded entity, Seaport Therapeutics, Inc. PureTech's R&D engine has generated 29 therapeutics and therapeutic candidates, including two (Plenity[©] and EndeavorRx[®]) that have received both U.S. Food and Drug Administration clearance and European marketing authorization and a third (KarXT) that has been and a third (karx I) that has been filed for FDA approval.
+A founder of PureTech, Ms. Zohar served as chief executive officer and a member of the board of directors since our formation and UK main market listing in 2015 until her departure on April 8, 2024, to become chief executive officer of become chief executive officer of PureTech founded entity, Seaport Therapeutics, Inc. PureTech's R&D engine has generated 29 therapeutics and therapeutic candidates, including two (Plenity® and EndeavorRx®) that have received both U.S. Food and Drug Administration clearance and Administration clearance and European marketing authorization and a third (KarXT) that has been and a third (KarXT) that has been filed for FDA approval.
 Ms. Zohar has been recognized as a top leader and innovator in biotechnology by a number of sources, including EY, BioWorld, MIT's Technology Review, the Boston Globe, and Scientific American.
 Ms. Zohar serves on the BIO (Biotechnology Innovation Organization) Board.
-Previously, Ms. Zohar has served on a number of private company boards including Karuna Therapeutics, Inc. (acquired by Bristol Myers Squibb for \$14.0 billion).
-Ms. Zohar received a B.S. from Northeastern University
+Previously, Ms. Zohar has served on a number of private company boards. of private company boards including Karuna Therapeutics, Inc. (acquired by Bristol Myers Squibb for \$14.0 billion), Ms. Zohar received a B.S. from Northeastern University